05 – Carbon, Risk + Time

 When LMN remodeled our office in 2014, carpet tile embodied carbon was responsible for nearly a quarter of the emissions.
 Eight years later, carbon neutral carpet tiles are widely available.
 Significant carbon reductions across our industry are occurring in real time, driven by passionate materials scientists and our industry’s specification of lower carbon construction products and energy sources.

-- Refrigerants: While many refrigerants have a Global Warming Potential in the 1,000s, CO2 has a GWP of 1, and new classes of refrigerants are being tested and used for different equipment, including A2L refrigerants.
-The MEP 2040 is doing research in this area.
+- Refrigerants: While many refrigerants have a Global Warming Potential in the thousands, CO2 has a GWP of 1, and new classes of refrigerants are being tested and used for different equipment, including A2L refrigerants.
+The MEP 2040 is doing research in this area, covered in Post 14.

 - Carbon Sequestration is part of many IPCC scenarios, and generally refers to removing carbon from the atmosphere.
 It is an emerging field that includes carbon sequestered and stored by trees and plants, technical carbon capture from air, and an increasing number of building materials.